Home Garden Sustainability: Crop Rotation & Cover Crop Impact

 By Home et al.

-TL;DR: Home gardens are crucial for sustainable food, and their long-term health relies on crop rotation and cover cropping.
+Home gardens are crucial for sustainable food, and their long-term health relies on crop rotation and cover cropping.

 - Rotate crops to boost soil nutrients.